United States Refugee Admissions Program: Budget and funding

-During FY 2011, USRAP received $302 million from the federal government to fund its programs.
-That number will increase by over 25 percent (to $417 million) in FY 2012 and then drop back down to $310 million in FY 2013.
-According to the Bureau of Population, Refugees, and Migration, some of these monies are used to "[fund] ten public and private non-profit organizations to help provide initial services and assist refugees to achieve economic self-sufficiency as quickly as possible."
+During 2011, USRAP received $302 million from the federal government to fund its programs.
+Funding increased to $417 million in 2012, then dropped back to $310 million in 2013.
+Some money funds public and private non-profit organizations providing initial services and assisting refugees to achieve self-sufficiency.

 Refugee eligibility

 According to USRAP, "A refugee is someone who has fled from his or her home country and cannot return because he or she has a well-founded fear of persecution based on religion, race, nationality, political opinion or membership in a particular social group."
-Once a refugee has fled their country into a neighboring country, there is an intensive process before they can be legally admitted into the United States of America.
-While the process aims to take about eight months to a year, the reality is that it takes much longer.
-Once a refugee has been admitted to the United States, it is the responsibility of the sponsoring organization to help them adapt to their new life.
-It is the hope that they will be enfolded into their community and become an asset to the country.
+Once a refugee has fled their country, there is an intensive process before they can be admitted into the United States.
+The process aims to take eight months to a year, but actually takes much longer.
+Once a refugee has been admitted, the sponsoring organization is responsible for helping them adapt to their new life.